+Objective 1:

 To eliminate prejudice and increase understanding of equality through direct teaching across the curriculum.

-Success Criteria/Outcomes Monitoring The curriculum has been reviewed and updated to ensure that it represents the diverse community of the school Children can talk confidently about their rights and how they have a responsibility towards them.
+Success Criteria/Outcomes Monitoring

+The curriculum has been reviewed and updated to ensure that it represents the diverse community of the school Children can talk confidently about their rights and how they have a responsibility towards them.
 They understand the global development goals and are confident to talk about how these goals impact on their lives and the lives of others.
-Books in class libraries and non-fiction resources Monitoring CLT meeting notes Curriculum document Survey Rights Respecting Rangers - pupil voice Book Audit represent a wide range of race and cultures, abilities etc reflecting the diverse community of the school
+Books in class libraries and non-fiction resources represent a wide range of race and cultures, reflecting the diverse community of the school CLT meeting notes Curriculum document Survey Rights Respecting Rangers - pupil voice Book Audit

+Actions

+Curriculum leaders and working party to review subject programmes of study - particular focus on people studied to ensure that more diversity of race and culture is taught.
+Restorative practice is embedded across the school with children confident to resolve any conflict with peers Revised PSHE and RHSE curriculum is implemented in all year groups Engage with Lewisham Race Equality Steering Group Book audit completed and core book library created and resourced

+Evaluation